 Case In Point: Lessons for the Proactive Manager

-Thank you, Kristin, for enlightening us about a scary aspect of AI.
-Again, we invite you to review the events across higher education with a view toward proactively managing that risk.
-As always, we welcome your comments and suggestions.
+Thank you, Kristin, for this great information and advice.
+Achieving accessibility requires continual improvement and risk mitigation like many other compliance challenges we face.
+Therefore, we invite you to review the events of the prior month with a view toward proactively managing risks.
+As always, we welcome your feedback.

 Kevin Robinson